-Electric breast pumps tend to be faster than manual breast pumps and have more features – but they cost more.
-Should you splash out?
+Electric breast pumps tend to be faster than manual models and have more features – but they are more expensive.
+Are they worth spending the extra cash?

 Electric breast pumps are fast, easy to use and usually offer more options than manual breast pumps.
-For example, you'll find pumps with adjustable suction levels and settings, travel-friendly versions, and breast pumps with double-pump capacity.
+For example, you'll find pumps with adjustable suction levels and settings, travel-friendly versions, and ones with double-pump capacity.

 Unlike with a manual pump, once the cup is in place on your breast, the work is automatically done for you, at your choice of pace – saving you from aching hands or hard-to-maintain rhythm patterns.

-Most electric breast pumps are mains-operated, but battery-powered pumps are also available for expressing milk when you’re not near a plug socket.
-Electric breast pumps are more expensive than manual models, ranging in price from around £60 for a mini pump to £250 for a top-of-the-range version.
+Most electric pumps are mains-operated, but a battery-powered version will allow you to express milk when you’re not near a plug socket.
+Electric breast pumps are more expensive than manual alternatives, ranging in price from around £60 for a mini pump to £250 for a top-of-the-range model.

 Browse our breast pumps reviews to find the best electric breast pump for you.

 - Faster than other methods of expressing milk

 - Multiple settings

 - More choice of models, including double breast pumps